 In this step, active feedback and consultation from stakeholders were pursued.
-It included the identification and prioritization of stakeholders to whom the questionnaire would be addressed, to collect missing data concerning future trends and needs, as well as to validate the ones identified in the desk research.
-National ministries and public authorities that are responsible for developing the methodologies for issuing EPCs, Technical Committees for Building Information Modeling, as well as policymakers and energy agencies of the provinces, are only a number of the stakeholders this questionnaire was targeted on.
-User acceptance was key for achieving the expected impact of D^2EPC, thus user and stakeholder centered design and innovation principles were adopted.
-Through this procedure, an accurate and detailed mapping of current status and future trends was recorded.
-The collected data then were evaluated in close cooperation with the involved stakeholders in order to identify challenges and limiting factors.
+It included identifying and prioritizing stakeholders, to whom the questionnaire would be addressed, collecting missing data concerning future trends and needs, and validating the ones identified in the desk research.
+National ministries and public authorities responsible for developing the methodologies for issuing EPCs, Technical Committees for Building Information Modelling, as well as policymakers and energy agencies of the provinces, are only a number of the stakeholders this questionnaire was targeted on.
+User acceptance was key to achieving the expected impact of D^2EPC; thus, user and stakeholder-centered design and innovation principles were adopted.
+This procedure recorded an accurate and detailed mapping of current status and future trends.
+The collected data were then evaluated in close cooperation with the involved stakeholders to identify challenges and limiting factors.
 The result will be the development of an evaluation report where recommendations and guidelines will be included.

-Before the circulation of the questionnaire to a list of stakeholders of partners' countries, their profile had been identified and prioritized in collaboration with partners of Task 1.2.
+Before the circulation of the questionnaire to a list of stakeholders of partners' countries, their profiles had been identified and prioritized in collaboration with partners of Task 1.2.
 Furthermore, as a multiplier of all national member countries, the e-questionnaire was circulated to relevant technical European Standardization Committees CEN / TC.